giellalt/lang-pad/pad.md

 The parts-of-speech are:

+Nouns come in two types analogous to gender, i.e., marking agreement on verbs and adjectives.
+CHECKME 2025-05-30 Rian

 The parts of speech are further split up into:

 The Usage extents are marked using following tags: